Enterprise Website Development: Design & Marketing

 For example, investing in sponsored content and influencer marketing can boost revenue growth potential for enterprises.

-Indeed, the majority of the user demographic of social media platforms are younger generations like Millennials.
+Indeed, most of the user demographic of social media platforms are younger generations like Millennials.

 These consumers respond better to subtle influencer marketing tactics than PPC ads.